Neutral Negotiation

 Customarily Buyers and Sellers each retain their own counsel whether an intermediary (investment banker, business broker, or otherwise) is involved or not.
 The Buyer usually drafts the initial cut of the deal agreement, frequently based upon an LOI (letter-of-intent) negotiated by the intermediary whether without any input from any counsel or having been highly negotiated by both.

-A Different, New Way Designed for a Significant Band of Transactions.
-Perhaps Yours is One.
+A Different, New Way Designed for a Significant Band of Transactions

 Not every lower middle market business sale or purchase can have–or afford–highly qualified FINRA registered investment bankers or highly competent and experienced business brokers as well as highly qualified deal counsel on both sides.
 Most all lower middle-market deals don't have all such advisors.
 Yet even if they would, some might benefit from the process I'll now outline, ones which would benefit from my deal neutral services.